Jordan Fisher: Television

 Fisher made his Broadway debut in Hamilton on November 22, 2016, assuming the roles of John Laurens and Philip Hamilton from Anthony Ramos.
-His final performance was March 5, 2017.
+His final performance was on March 5, 2017.
 In 2019, he participated in a workshop of MJ the Musical, playing the role of Michael Jackson.
-On January 28, 2020 he returned to Broadway, taking over the title role in the Tony Award-winning musical Dear Evan Hansen.

-In 2023, he is seen as Anthony Hope in Sweeney Todd: The Demon Barber of Fleet Street.
+On January 28, 2020, he returned to Broadway, taking over the title role of Evan Hansen in the Tony Award-winning musical Dear Evan Hansen.
+He was the first actor of color to take on the role full time and won a Broadway.com Audience Choice Award for his performance.
+His final bow was on February 20, 2022.
+In February 2023, he started performances as Anthony Hope in a Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street.
+He starred opposite Josh Groban as Sweeney Todd, Annaleigh Ashford as Mrs. Nellie Lovett, and Gaten Matarazzo as Tobias Ragg.
+His final performance was on June 18, 2023.
+He was replaced by former Hamilton star, Daniel Yearwood.